Contact Us for a Free Consultation (213) 542-0979

 Penal Code 245 (a)(4) Aggravated Assault Charges

-Another related statute, Penal Code 245(a)(4) assault by means likely to produce a great bodily injury (GBI), which is commonly called “aggravated assault.”
+Another related statute, Penal Code 245(a)(4), assault by means likely to produce a significant bodily injury (GBI), which is commonly called “aggravated assault.”

 Under subsection (a)(4), it must be proven the defendant used sufficient force on the victim that was likely to produce a GBI, which means a significant injury.

-While this statute falls under the umbrella Penal Code 245 assault with a deadly weapon, the prosecutor doesn't have to prove the defendant was armed with a weapon.
+While this statute falls under the umbrella of Penal Code 245 assault with a deadly weapon, the prosecutor doesn't have to prove the defendant was armed with a gun.

-Put simply, you can be charged with violating PC 245(a)(4) PC if you assaulted someone with your bare hands if it involved a significant level of force.
-Against a victim.
+Put simply, you can be charged with violating PC 245(a)(4) PC if you assault someone with your bare hands if it involves a significant level of force against a victim.

 What are the Related California Crimes?